huaweicloud/terraform-provider-huaweicloud/website/docs/d/kms_key_v1.html.markdown

 * `domain_id` - (Optional)  - ID of a user domain for the key.
 Changing this gets a new key.

-* `origin` - Origin of a key. such as: kms.
-Changing this gets a new key.

 ## Attributes Reference